 Invest in comprehensive and wide-ranging content marketing

-The expression of personality and unique brand elements is mission-critical when trying to support and expand a memorable corporate identity, so you need to consider all available avenues — and that means investing heavily in content marketing.
+The expression of personality and unique brand elements is mission-critical when trying to support and expand a memorable corporate identity, so you need to consider all available avenues — and that means investing .
 Most online activity goes unnoticed because there’s just too much to see.
 If you want attention, you must be proactive.

 That means drawing upon the huge range of viable content types, playing to the strengths of each chosen variety, and using it to demonstrate aspects of your identity.
 Organic social media conversation is the closest to the in-person interactions of traditional business: being active on platforms like Twitter and Facebook will give you plenty of opportunities to show the humanity behind your business and play to your corporate values.